-The Charles C. Reed Memorial Lecture is given each year at the Annual Seminar of The American Academy of Cardiovascular Perfusion by an invited speaker from a foreign country.
+The Charles C. Reed Memorial Lecture is given each year at the Annual Seminar of The American Academy of Cardiovascular Perfusion by an invited speaker.
 This series is reprinted with the permission of The Proceedings of The American Academy of Cardiovascular Perfusion.

 Charles C. Reed was a pioneer in the field of perfusion.
 He established the School of Perfusion Technology at the Texas Heart Institute in 1971.
 He served as president of the American Society of Extra-Corporeal Technology (AmSECT) from 1973 to 1975.
 He helped to found the American Board of Cardiovascular Perfusion and served as its first president in 1975.
 Mr. Reed served as the first chairman of AmSECT’s Product Liaison Committee in 1975 and received AmSECT’s Perfusionist of the Year Award in 1976.
 He helped to found the American Academy of Cardiovascular Perfusion (AACP) in 1979 and served as its president in 1984.
 Charlie Reed authored or co-authored more than 100 technical articles, two editions of Cardiopulmonary Bypass, a standard in perfusion education for many years, and the textbook Safety and Techniques in Perfusion.